-The FreeStyle Libre flash glucose monitoring system is changing management for people with diabetes — both type 1 and type 2.
+The FreeStyle Libre continuous glucose monitoring system is changing management for people with diabetes — both type 1 and type 2.
 The FreeStyle Libre system reduces the need for routine fingersticksi and makes diabetes care even easier.
 Having real-time information about your glucose levels can help you make smart decisions about your health throughout your day.

-So whether you were just recently diagnosed or you're a veteran managing your condition, Abbott is developing products to help make your care even easier and more effective so you can concentrate on living your best life.
+So whether you were just recently diagnosed or you're a veteran managing your condition, Abbott is developing products to help make diabetes care even easier and more effective so you can concentrate on living your best life.

 iFingersticks are required for treatment decisions when you see Check Blood Glucose symbol, when symptoms do not match system readings, when you suspect readings may be inaccurate, or when you experience symptoms that may be due to high or low blood glucose